Agnello Participazio: Dogeship

 With the attempt of Pepin, the king of Italy and son of the emperor Charlemagne, to invade the Lagoon of Venice, the co-doges Obelerio, Beato, and Valentino degli Antenori fled the duchy of Venetia.
 After Pepin withdrew, Agnello was elected to the dogeship.
-He moved the ducal seat from Malamocco to Rivolato.
+He moved the ducal seat from Malamocco to Rivoalto.
 He built the first doge's palace near the old church of San Teodoro.
 The location was (and still is) where St. Marks Square is now.
 It was like a castle to defend him more from possible internal enemies than external ones.
-It burned down when it was set alight during a rebellion against the doge Pietro IV Candiano (959-76).
+It burned down when it was set alight during a rebellion against the doge Pietro IV Candiano (959–76).

 Pepin's attempt to invade the duchy of Venetia led the Carolingian and the Byzantine empires to agree the Peace of Aachen in 812, which was ratified in 814.
 In this the duchy of Venetia remained under the Byzantines.
-Its protection against enemies form the mainland was guaranteed.
+Its protection against enemies from the mainland was guaranteed.
 Its boundaries with the Kingdom of Italy were defined.
 Its rights to sail freely in the Adriatic Sea were recognised.

 Agnello sent his elder son, Giustiniano, on a mission to Constantinople.
 While Giustiniano was away, he appointed his other son Giovanni as co-doge.
 Giustiniano was enraged.
 He refused to go to the palace and went to live at the nearby church of San Severo.
 He managed to change his father's mind.
 Giustiniano and his young son Agnello were raised to the co-dogeship.
 Giovanni was demoted and exiled to Zara (Zadar).
 He escaped and went to Dalmatia.
 He then went to Bergamo and put himself under the protection of the emperor Louis II of Italy.
 Agnello and Giustiniano sent envoys to the emperor to ask for Giovanni to be handed over.
 The emperor agreed and extradited Giovanni.
 He was sent to Constantinople with his wife.
 Later, in 820, the young Agnello was sent to Constantinople for the occasion of the coronation of Michael II, the new Byzantine emperor.
 He died while he was there.